My XO Adventures LOGO

 Good to know: This pairs well with a scenic drive day because you can keep it flexible.
 If you love the geology side of the Black Hills, you’ll enjoy Rock Hounding in the Black Hills too.

-Custer: Small town boutiques with real personality
+Shopping in Custer: Small town boutiques with real personality

 Custer has a compact downtown where a few stops can feel like a fun mini outing, especially if you enjoy browsing for gifts, jewelry, and locally themed finds.